 For your written reports, rules 5-7 apply again.
+Replace "minutes" with "pages".
 The entire written project should be 4-6 pages, plus figures.
 Have just the text in the beginning, and then the figures at the end.
-Email your pdf document to me, at frederic@stat.ucla.edu.
+Email your pdf document to me, at frederic@stat.ucla.edu .